-- 6. This mandate plays a vital role in setting out the strategic direction for the Board and ensuring it is democratically accountable.
+- 6. This mandate plays a vital role in setting out the strategic direction for NHS England and ensuring it is democratically accountable.
 It is the main basis of Ministerial instruction to the NHS, which must be operationally independent and clinically-led.
-Other than in exceptional circumstances, including a general election, it cannot be changed in the course of the year without the agreement of the Board.
+Other than in exceptional circumstances, including a general election, it cannot be changed in the course of the year without the agreement of NHS England.
 The Mandate is therefore intended to provide the NHS with much greater stability to plan ahead. - 7.
-The Board is legally required to pursue the objectives in this document1.
-However it will only succeed through releasing the energy, ideas and enthusiasm of frontline staff and organisations.
-The importance of this principle is reflected in the legal duties on the Secretary of State and the NHS Commissioning Board as to promoting the autonomy of local clinical commissioners and others. - 8.
-The scale of what we ask will take many years to achieve, but if the Board is successful, by March 2015 improvement across the NHS will be clear.
+NHS England is legally required to pursue the objectives in this document.3 However it will only succeed through releasing the energy, ideas and enthusiasm of frontline staff and organisations.
+The importance of this principle is reflected in the legal duties on the Secretary of State and NHS England as to promoting the autonomy of local clinical commissioners and others. - 8.
+The scale of what we ask will take many years to achieve, but if NHS England is successful, by March 2015 improvement across the NHS will be clear.
 By then, patients will see real and positive change in how they use health services, and how different organisations work together to support them. - 9.
 The Government's ambition for excellent care is not just for those services or groups of patients mentioned in this document, but for everyone regardless of income, location, age, gender, ethnicity or any other characteristic.
 Yet across these groups there are still too many longstanding and unjustifiable inequalities in access to services, in the quality of care, and in health outcomes for patients.
-The NHS is a universal service for the people of England, and the NHS Commissioning Board is under specific legal duties in relation to tackling health inequalities and advancing equality.
-The Government will hold the Board to account for how well it discharges these duties. - 10.
-The objectives in this mandate focus on those areas identified as being of greatest importance to people.
-They include transforming how well the NHS performs by: - preventing ill-health, and providing better early diagnosis and treatment of conditions such as cancer and heart disease, so that more of us can enjoy the prospect of a long and healthy old age (see section 1); - managing ongoing physical and mental health conditions such as dementia, diabetes and depression - so that we, our families and our carers can experience a better quality of life; and so that care feels much more joined up, right across GP surgeries, district nurses and midwives, care homes and hospitals (see section 2); - helping us recover from episodes of ill health such as stroke or following injury (see section 3);
+The NHS is a universal service for the people of England, and NHS England is under specific legal duties in relation to tackling health inequalities and advancing equality.
+The Government will hold NHS England to account for how well it discharges these duties. - 10.
+The objectives in this Mandate focus on those areas identified as being of greatest importance to people.
+They include transforming how well the NHS performs by: - preventing ill-health, and providing better early diagnosis and treatment of conditions such as cancer and heart disease, so that more of us can enjoy the prospect of a long and healthy old age (see section 1); - managing ongoing physical and mental health conditions such as dementia, diabetes and depression - so that we, our families and our carers can experience a better quality of life; and so that care feels much more joined up, right across GP surgeries, district nurses and midwives, care homes and hospitals (see section 2); - helping us recover from episodes of ill health such as stroke or following injury (see section 3); - making sure we experience better care, not just better treatment, so that we can expect to be treated with compassion, dignity and respect (see section 4); - providing safe care so that we are treated in a clean and safe environment and have a lower risk of the NHS giving us infections, blood clots or bed sores (see section 5).

-1 See section 13A(2) of the National Health Service Act 2006, as inserted by the Health and Social Care Act 2012
+3 See section 13A(2) of the National Health Service Act 2006, as inserted by the Health and Social Care Act